 EO 12866 states that coordinated review of agency rulemaking by OIRA is necessary to ensure that regulations are consistent with the law, other agencies' actions, and "the President's priorities."
 It also states that OIRA is the "repository of expertise concerning regulatory issues, including . . . the President's regulatory priorities."
 Therefore, OIRA can be viewed as the President's personal representative in the rulemaking process.
 Some observers have suggested that advocating the President's priorities may sometimes take precedence over other responsibilities of the office.
-The suggested that advocating the president's priorities may sometimes take precedence over other responsibilities of the office.
+The suggestion of the office.
+The suggestion of the office.
+The suggestion of the office of the office.
+The suggestion of the office of the office of the office of the office.
+The suggestion of the office of the of